Statistical topological data analysis using persistence landscapes: Abstract

 \section{Abstract}

 We define a new topological summary for data that we call the persistence landscape.
-In contrast to the standard topological summaries, the barcode and the persistence diagram, it is easy to combine with statistical analysis, and its associated computations are much faster.
-This summary obeys a Strong Law of Large Numbers and a Central Limit Theorem.
-Under certain finiteness conditions, this allows us to calculate approximate confidence intervals for the expected total squared persistence.
-With these results one can use t-tests for statistical inference in topological data analysis.
-We apply these methods to numerous examples including random geometric complexes, random clique complexes, and Gaussian random fields.
-We also show that this summary is stable and gives lower bounds for the bottleneck distance and the Wasserstein distance.
+Since this summary lies in a vector space, it is easy to combine with tools from statistics and machine learning, in contrast to the standard topological summaries.
+Viewed as a random variable with values in a Banach space, this summary obeys a strong law of large numbers and a central limit theorem.
+We show how a number of standard statistical tests can be used for statistical inference using this summary.
+We also prove that this summary is stable and that it can be used to provide lower bounds for the bottleneck and Wasserstein distances.